A member of the Israeli forces walks behind a barbed wire fence on the Israeli side of the border with the Gaza Strip on December 10, 2017

-Education Minister Naftali Bennett of the far-right Jewish Home party also justified the behaviour depicted in the video.
+Education Minister Naftali Bennett of the far-right Jewish Home party also justified the soldiers' actions.

 "Judging soldiers because they are not expressing themselves elegantly while they are defending our borders is not serious," Bennett told army radio.

-The video comes after mass protests along the Gaza border beginning on March 30 that have led to clashes in which Israeli forces have killed 31 Palestinians and wounded hundreds of others.
+Mass protests along the Gaza border beginning on March 30 have led to clashes in which Israeli forces have killed 31 Palestinians and wounded hundreds of others.

 There have been no Israeli casualties.

-Israel says its forces only open fire to stop attempts to damage the fence, infiltrations, attempts to carry out attacks and at those seeking to harm soldiers.
+Israel says its forces only open fire to stop attempts to damage the fence, infiltrations, bids to carry out attacks and at those seeking to harm soldiers.

 It accuses Hamas, the Islamist movement that runs the Gaza Strip and with whom it has fought three wars since 2008, of seeking to use the protests to carry out violence.